vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Back at the browser, if you load the production application and try **Login**, you should get the user details back on home screen.

-So much for a full scale workflow.
+So much for a full-scale workflow.
 You are done.
 From here on out, building your app is where you'd spend your time.

-You can expect to spare little time on deployment.
+**Troubleshooting**:
+It will be useful for you to be aware of possible issues that you may run into.
+Lookout for these:

+1. In case you get **Cookie Overflow** error, consult this [troubleshooting page](https://auth0.com/docs/quickstart/webapp/rails) from Auth0.
+Rails has a separate block for *enabling/disabling* caching within the `development.rb`.
+You might need to enable caching and change `config.cache_store = :null_store` to `:memory_store`

+ 2. You may also run into **CSRF-Detected** error while trying to log in if session store is not configured properly.
+Check [this issue](https://github.com/omniauth/omniauth-oauth2/issues/58) and [this one](https://github.com/mkdynamic/omniauth-facebook/issues/73) to see if you have run into one of those scenarios.
+Setting domain to `:all` while configuring `config/initializers/session_store.rb` helped in development, but introduced the same issue on production.
+You might find alternative methods in [this wiki page](https://github.com/plataformatec/devise/wiki/How-To:-Use-subdomains).

 ### To The Explorer In You